sanghyun-son/EDSR-PyTorch/README.md

 ![](/figs/task1_3_comparison.png)

-We see that the global residual connection increase a little the performance of the network, but it is mainly the increase of the depth of the network that causes a ~1dB increase in the peak signal to noise ratio (PSNR).
+We see that the global residual connection increase a little the performance of the network, but it is mainly the increase of the depth of the network that causes a ~1.5 dB increase in the peak signal to noise ratio (PSNR).

  **Upsampling block added at the end of the network**

- Comparaing the same 8 layers network with redisual connection, one with bicubic interpolated input images and the other with an upsampling block at the end of the network we clearly see ...
+ Comparing the same 8 layers network with residual connection, one with bicubic interpolated input images and the other with an upsampling block at the end of the network we clearly see ...